ligato/docs/docs/user-guide/concepts.md

 ### Keys

-A key lets you index and interact with a CNF-managed object stored in a KV data store.
+A key lets you index and manage object values stored in a KV data store.
 A key is formed by prepending a key prefix to a more specific object identifier, such as an index, name, or combination of fields.

 There are two types of key formats: